 Until that point, parents can be overwhelmed with the cost of baby formula.
 They might find a suitable replacement that has the same nutritional content but is cheaper overall.
 In this case, it may prove financially wiser to make the switch to the cheaper, but still worthwhile, formula.

 Alternatively, they might meet up with their pediatrician and be given a directive to find a new formula brand that has more of a particular nutrient, vitamin, or mineral.
-For instance, as their baby gets older, doctors may recommend the need to pursue a formula with a bit more iron or the like.
+For instance, as their baby gets older, doctors may recommend baby formula with a more iron or the like.

 Whatever your reason, remember that it’s very much okay to switch formulas and it is a normal part of the process.